Mercedes-Benz 300 SL: 1952

 The 142 miles Nürburgring race on August 2 was held on a challenging track.
 The competition shifted to Jaguar and Alfa Romeo.
-Nürburgring required a light, powerful car; aerodynamics were less critical, so the top of the coupe was removed (creating a 300 SL roadster with the rear deck and the passenger's side covered by an aluminum cover).
+Nürburgring required a light, powerful car; aerodynamics were less critical, so the top of the coupé was removed (creating a 300 SL roadster with the rear deck and the passenger's side covered by an aluminum cover).
 All four cars raced at Nürburgring in unsupercharged form after trials indicated no benefit with a supercharged engine, which was no faster than the standard 300 SL.
 The team concluded that the car's relatively-crude swing-axle rear suspension was already at its limit in transmitting power to the road, and the engine was less durable.
 Lang won the race, with Kling and Riess finishing second and third.
 This was the official end of the company's efforts with the 300 SL, it felt that it had done all it could with the six-cylinder racers and would focus on the Grand Prix.

 For a final outing, the company (pressured by the Daimler-Benz representative in Mexico City) sent Mexico two 3 1/2-ton trucks and 35 people to compete in the third Carrera Panamericana.
-Two 300 SL coupes and two roadsters were updated with right-side exhaust and new window molding.
+Two 300 SL coupés and two roadsters were updated with right-side exhaust and new window molding.
 Since there was no three-liter class, the cylinder displacement was increased to 3.1 liters to provide 177 bhp.
 Continental did not have the time (or expertise) to make special tires for the event, so the company sent 300 tires of different types.
 Lang hit a dog, and Kling struck a buzzard in the early stages at a speed of 135 mph.
 The 300 SLs did better later, overtaking the lead Ferrari driven by Bracco.
 Kling and Klenk finished first, ahead of Lang and Erwin Grupp.
 A 1-2-3 finish might have been the final result, but American John Fitch was disqualified for allowing a mechanic to touch his car on the next-to-last day.